Monument Valley and Native Cultures

 Ever since he was young, A.J.
 Rich has had a passion for all things visual.
 Growing up on the edge of St. George, Utah, he often sketched his favorite sports players and designed logos for his youth sports teams.
 A.J. also spent countless hours around his childhood home climbing rock mesas and exploring the unknown, including at nearby Zion National Park.

-After graduating with a degree in graphic design from Brigham Young University in 2001, A.J. worked in the graphic design field for 20 years.
-In 2006 A.J. picked up a camera and, drawing on his art background, he has been a successful Getty Images contributor.
-In recent years he has focused on landscape photography—where his true passion lies.
+Since graduating with a degree in graphic design and a minor in photography from Brigham Young University in 2001, A.J. has worked in graphic design for over 20 years and earned multiple national awards.
+In 2006, A.J. grew his photography portfolio as a contributor to Getty Images.
+In recent years, he continues to focus on his award-winning landscape photography—where his true passion lies.

 Today the quest for the “timeless story” drives A.J. on all his outdoor adventures.
 While out in nature he seeks the ethereal and spiritual planes, and if he can capture them in a photograph, even better.

-Currently A.J. works by day as a graphic designer and art director for BYU Brand & Creative, always dreaming of and planning for his next photography journey.
+Currently A.J. works by day as a graphic designer and art director for BYU Brand & Creative, always dreaming of and planning for his next photography adventure.

 Gallery Facebook Instagram